themexpert/docs/pages/07.wordpress-themes/next/docs.md

 ## Installation

-Follow our [installation guideline](../installation) if you are having problem to install template.
+Follow our [installation guideline](../installation) if you are having problem to install the theme.

 ## Homepage Settings (Without Installing Demo Data)